-MWLR is the ultimate parent of the Group and controls three entities, being Landcare Research US Limited, Toitū and Manaaki Whenua Research Trust (MWRT).
+MWLR is the ultimate parent of the Group and controls three entities, being Landcare Research US Limited, Enviro-Mark Solutions Ltd (trading as Toitū Envirocare) and Manaaki Whenua Research Trust (MWRT).

 MWRT is incorporated under the Charitable Trusts Act 1957 and is registered as a charitable entity under the Charities Act 2005.
 The Trust is controlled by MWLR and was formed on 9 February 2016.